Laura Zeng

 Laura Yihan Zeng (曽昳晗; Zeng Yi-Han; born October 14, 1999) is an American former individual rhythmic gymnast.
 She represented the United States at the 2016 and 2020 Summer Olympics.
 She swept all of the events at the 2015 Pan American Games and at the 2018 Pan American Championships.
 She is the 2014 Youth Olympic and 2019 Summer Universiade all-around bronze medalist and the 2019 Grand Prix Final hoop bronze medalist.

-She is an eight-time national all-around champion, six times at the senior level (2015-19, 2021) and twice at the junior level (2013-14).
+On national level, she is an eight-time US national all-around champion, six times at the senior level (2015–19, 2021) and twice at the junior level (2013–14).

 Personal life

 Zeng was born in Hartford, Connecticut, and raised in Libertyville, Illinois, where she attended Libertyville High School.
 Her parents, Li Chen and Tian Zeng, immigrated from China.
 After first studying Chinese dance and ballet, Zeng started rhythmic gymnastics at age seven after her friend told her about it.
 Her sister Yecca is eight years older than her and is a fashion designer.
 In 2018, Laura graduated from high school as a National Merit Scholar Finalist and committed to Yale University.
 She enrolled at Yale in the fall of 2021 after taking three gap years to train for the 2020 Olympic Games.